mrbrant89/minimal-mistakes/_posts/2019-09-15-12-steps-to-humility.md

 One quote from our reading that really stood out to me was:

 > "Humility is when your outside and inside match"
-> - St. Theresa of Avila
+> -St. Theresa of Avila

 I also really liked the following **12 Steps to Humility** from the **Rule of St. Benedict**